5 Key Digital Marketing Analytics to Monitor

 Time on site: Especially within an inbound marketing paradigm, we’re looking for quality traffic, not just quantity of traffic.
 A longer session time can indicate resonance with buyer personas, ideal customer profiles and act as a general barometer of marketing and website alignment.

-Visitor pathing: Knowing what your visitors are doing with their time on your site – either through an attribution system like Google Analytics or a platform like HubSpot – can provide insight into your website marketing strategy.
+Visitor pathing: Knowing what your visitors are doing with their time on your site – either through an attribution system like Google Analytics or a platform like HubSpot – can provide insight into your website marketing strategy by understanding customer behavior.
 If a segment of your visitors’ site visits include stops on pages you didn’t intend or aren’t part of a strategy to move people into your customer flywheel, reviewing these paths can help inform website content updates, navigation, SEO and so forth.

 Lead qualification: If your B2B website is integrated with a marketing platform (and it really should be!), website visitor activity can be translated into lead scoring and qualification after a visitor becomes a contact.
 Your actual first touch contact with a lead can be informed and intentional, because your marketing emails and sales touchpoint should reflect the care a person standing in your physical space would receive!